Sammons/vertically-typed/README.md

 # Vertical Typescript with React/Express/Postgres

 Starter app that provides automatic contracts between the ui/api/database.
-One of the huge problems in TypeScript development is the divergence of types from what the data actually is - for example if you add a column to a table, or change the shape of an api response you have to manually update the models or interfaces covering those shapes.
+One of the huge problems in TypeScript development is the divergence of types from what the data shapes actually are - for example if you add a column to a table, or change the shape of an api response you have to manually update the models or interfaces covering those shapes.
 This repo shows one way of solving these problems.

 * Generates (useful) Typescript Database wrapper from database meta schemas
 * Generates (useful) Typescript REST client from router definitions